geojeff/busser/README.md

 The simple invocation is:

-    node bin/waiter.js --appTargets=myapp-dev --action=buildrun
+    node bin/busser.js --appTargets=myapp-dev --action=buildrun

 where appTargets lists the SproutCore apps to be built, and action specifies one of: build, buildrun, buildsave, and buildsaverun.
-Waiter and app-specific configuration is assumed to be in conf/waiter.json, read by nconf.
+Busser and app-specific configuration is assumed to be in conf/busser.json, read by nconf.

 Visit localhost:8000/OnePointSeven to show the app, which, as of 2012-01-23, will come up with the first window and pane skewed far left, unusable (Ace